Tara Seibel: Community work

-In 2011, Seibel taught workshops at Ursuline College, a small, Roman Catholic liberal arts women's college in Pepper Pike; learning and teaching watercolor techniques under the practice of Sr. Kathleen Burke P.H.d the founder of the Master of Arts in Counseling and Art Therapy program.
+In 2011, Seibel taught workshops at Ursuline College, a small, Roman Catholic liberal arts women's college in Pepper Pike; learning and teaching watercolor techniques under the practice of Sr. Kathleen Burke Phd the founder of the Master of Arts in Counseling and Art Therapy program.

 In 2012, Tara created the class "How to design your own greeting card line" for adult education classes at the Pepper Pike Learning Center.

 In 2013, she became the curator and gallery owner of Tara Seibel Art Gallery in Cleveland's Historic Little Italy in University Circle.
 At the gallery there are exhibits of paintings, crafts, drawings and some comic art on display.
 She also has exhibits for local artists in the Cleveland Area.
 This will be the third year the gallery will participate in the "from WOMEN" show curated by Mary Urbas of Lakeland Community College to celebrate Women's History month.

 Tara illustrates the art walk posters for the Little Italy neighborhood.